Hi9Here/hi9-book/Remit.md

 ### Card Types

-Single Card
+* Single Card
-  Website Link
+  * Website Link
-    expandable false
+    * `expandable is false`

-  Content Site
+* Content Card
-    expandable true
-    Expandable to Summary Content and Header Image.
-Pulls in RSS Native Card which we will develop which has API such as Facebook or Gmail Expandable true
+  * Expandable to Summary Content and Header Image.
+Pulls in RSS
+    * `expandable is true`

+* Native Card
+  * Cards designed by Us such as Facebook and Gmail with APIs
+    * `expandable is true`

+* Deck Card
+  * Card that holds the theme of the deck and appears as a deck of cards image.
+This holds the information of what the others cards are and it's own tag that is used under a category
+  * Expands showing the cards in the deck
+    * `expandable is true`

 #### Expanded
 `if true`